inci1kabak/Classification_With_ANN/README.md

 Results Visualization: Training and validation loss, as well as accuracy, are plotted to visualize the model's performance.

+General Observation:

+The training accuracy and validation accuracy generally increase with each epoch.

+Loss values decrease with each epoch, meaning the model's error is gradually reducing.

+The difference between training accuracy and validation accuracy is important for assessing the risk of overfitting.
+In particular, there are slight drops in validation accuracy during Epoch 7 and Epoch 8, but overall, the model shows good performance.

 Kaggle Notebook Link : https://www.kaggle.com/code/ncikabak/classification-with-ann